 Academic programs and course offerings in science, technology, engineering, and mathematics are at the core of our instructional responsibility.
 STEM programs and course offerings are foundational to every degree granted at Wayne State, and they are fundamental in preparing our graduates to be effective critical thinkers and major contributors to an increasingly diverse local, state, and global economy.
 Tactical action plans involving STEM initiatives permeate every focus area of our Strategic Plan.
 In the case of student success and teaching excellence, the National Science Foundation (NSF) has awarded us two grants which are aimed at improving our STEM education achievements.
-The WIDER grant (Widening Implementation and Demonstration of Evidence-Based Reforms) and the SSTEP grant (Student Success Through Evidence-based Pedagogies) both support the University's commitment to increase evidence-based teaching methods in foundational STEM courses.
+The WIDER grant (Widening Implementation and Demonstration of Evidence-Based Reforms),SSTEP grant (Student Success Through Evidence-based Pedagogies), among many others support the University's commitment to increase evidence-based teaching methods in foundational STEM courses.
 The PCAST report specifies evidence-based teaching methods as imperative practices in retaining STEM students.

-Among our strategic plan initiatives is the necessity to advance implementation of the STEM Innovation Learning Center which is Wayne State University's top Capital Outlay Project Request for fiscal year 2017.
-Because the STEM Innovation Learning Center will allocate space to a Corporate Engagement and Entrepreneurial Development Center (CEED Center) the project ties to additional focus areas of the Wayne State strategic plan; entrepreneurial development and community engagement.
-The CEED Center will provide learning opportunities with local industry, business start-ups from the University's TechTown Detroit, and an entrepreneur certificate from our School of Business, which is an evolving plan that will be geared toward STEM students.
+Among our strategic plan initiatives is the necessity to advance implementation of the STEM Innovation Learning Center which is Wayne State University's top Capital Outlay Project Request for fiscal year 2018.
 The project will be located in the center of our non-medical research buildings, providing our undergraduate STEM students with many opportunities to engage in active research projects with principal investigators and research faculty.
 Undergraduate student involvement in active research is another effort that is central to the student success focus area of the University's mission and strategic plan.